ullibniss/INNO-Security-Development-2025/SD_1st_lab_Fedorov_Alexey.md

 - **Authorization**: Apply strict server-side ownership and role checks on every endpoint.
 Never trust client-supplied user IDs or roles.
 Use IDOR-resistant patterns.
 - **Input validation**: Use parameterized queries exclusively to prevent SQL injection.
 Sanitize all user-generated content (comments, video metadata) to prevent XSS.
 - **Encryption in transit**: Enforce HTTPS for all client-facing endpoints.
 Enable TLS for all internal communication (database, message queue, object store).
-- **Access control on storage**: Use signed, time-limited URLs for video object access.
-Restrict object store write permissions to upload servers only.
 - **Rate limiting and quotas**: Apply rate limits on uploads, comments, search, and login.
 Enforce per-user storage quotas.
 Deploy DDoS protection.
 - **Secure video processing**: Validate uploaded files before transcoding.
 Run transcoders in sandboxed containers with restricted privileges.
-- **Monitoring and logging**: Implement audit logging for authentication events, content changes, and administrative actions.
-Monitor for anomalous patterns.

-Addressing these issues at the design stage will significantly reduce the attack surface and improve the overall security posture of the platform.
+Addressing these issues at the design stage will reduce the attack surface and improve the overall security posture of the platform.